 …

-(g) The emergency interconnection will be ineligible for Delivery Network Upgrades or TP Deliverability except Interim Deliverability consistent with Section 4.6 of this RIS, or until it can obtain TP Deliverability by submitting a subsequent Interconnection Request pursuant to Sections 3.5 or 5.1 of this RIS;
+(g) The emergency interconnection will be ineligible for Delivery Network Upgrades or TP Deliverability except Interim Deliverability, or until it can obtain TP Deliverability by submitting a subsequent Interconnection Request pursuant to Sections 3.5 or 5.1 of this RIS;

 Section 4 Cluster Study Criteria

 Only those Interconnection Requests that meet the criteria in this Section 4 will proceed to the Cluster Study.
-Any Interconnection Requests that do not meet the criteria or otherwise fail to comply with this Section 4 will be deemed withdrawn without the cure period provided under Section 3.8 of this RIS by the CAISO, the application fee will be forfeited to the CAISO, and the CAISO will return the Interconnection Study Deposit and Commercial Readiness Deposit to the Interconnection Customer.
+Any Interconnection Requests that do not meet the criteria or otherwise fail to comply with this Section 4 will be deemed withdrawn without the cure period provided under Section 3.8 of this RIS by the CAISO, the application fee will be forfeited to the CAISO, and the CAISO will return the Interconnection Study Deposit to the Interconnection Customer.

 Each Interconnection Request can proceed to the Cluster Study based on one set of criteria only: the criteria for Deliverability in Deliverable Zones, Deliverability in Merchant Zones, Energy Only eligible for cash reimbursement, or Energy Only ineligible for cash reimbursement.
 Interconnection Requests seeking any Deliverability for any technology or Generating Unit at the Generating Facility will be subject to the criteria for Interconnection Requests for Deliverability.
 Interconnection Customers may not change their selected criteria after the Cluster Application Window.